honzukka/SVBRDF-Mapper/README.md

 ![motivation](motivation.png)

-The goal of this project is therefore to find a way to convert the custom BRDF parameters to a standard set of parameters.
-We have chosen Anisotropic GGX.
+The goal of this project is therefore to find a way to convert the custom BRDF parameters to a standard set of parameters, in our case more specifically to Anisotropic GGX parameters.

 # Results